Table of Contents

 The following figure shows the image inference results.

 The limitations and strengths of the small model are pretty evident from here.
-It is able to detect larger objects like cars and trucks.
-But it is wrongly predicting a person as Two Wheeler.
-Although in the last image (bottom right), quite impressively, it is able to detect the number plates on the cars.
+Starting clockwise, It is only able to detect one car in the first image.
+Also, it is detecting the buses wrongly as Ambulance in the last image.

 Next, we will run inference on videos by executing the video_inference